 8. enable NFs of the 6G CN to have AI/ML capabilities, e.g. ML model provisioning, inferencing, training and monitoring

 9. enable the 6G CN AI architecture to ensure interoperability with 5G CN AI architecture if needed, for the purpose of maintaining a consistent service for UEs across 5G and 6G

+10. enable AI capable entities in 6G CN to provide network capabilities and/or information (e.g., AI model related information, such as AI inference results) to the UE

+11. enable AI capable entities in 6G CN to obtain capabilities and/or information (e.g., AI model related information, such as the UE’s AI capabilities, feedback for model fine-tuning) provided by UE

 NOTE 7: It is assumed that operators can decide whether to deploy AI capabilities in their network.